• Skip to primary navigation

 How Open Should You Be About Your Faith…at a Christian College?

 For the most part, the Emerging Scholars Network serves students and faculty at secular universities, and the majority of our posts and articles are written for that audience.
-When we’ve touched on the subject of “being open about your faith,” it’s generally dealt with the idea of evangelism — such as Rick Mattson on witness in the academy or myself on “thresholds of evangelism” — or with the ability to speak and work as an explicitly Christian scholar on the secular campus.
-A few weeks ago, we published a talk by Nicholas Wolterstorff on this topic, and at the 2008 ESN gathering, Ken Elzinga spoke on “Being Open About My Faith Without Turning People Off.”
-The Related Posts section below has a few more suggestions on this same topic.
+When we've touched on the subject of "being open about your faith," it's generally dealt with the idea of evangelism —such as Rick Mattson on witness in the academy or myself on "thresholds of evangelism" —or with the ability to speak and work as an explicitly Christian scholar on the secular campus.
+A few weeks ago, we published a talk by … [Read more...] about How Open Should You Be About Your Faith…at a Christian College?

 Steve Simmons: Students Are a Lot Like People